winsw/winsw/doc/yamlConfigFile.md

 arguments: arg1 arg2 arg3
 ```

-Also user can specify the arguemtns in more structured way with YAML multline strings.
+Also user can specify the arguments in more structured way with YAML multiline strings.

 ```yaml
 arguments: >